Modeling the wall-slip in large eddy simulations with immersed boundaries: Volume-filtered turbulent channel flow: a priori

 Close to walls, the total stress has a rounded profile that causes it to vanish inside the solid, i.e., at $y=-\delta_f/2$ and $y=2h+\delta_f/2$.

 Figure \ref{fig:stress_balance} shows stress profiles at the finest ($\delta_f^+=50$) and coarsest ($\delta_f^+=300$) filter sizes tested.
 In both cases, the total stress has a narrow transition region at the wall and, otherwise, follows the linear profile from (\ref{eq:linear_profile}).
 As anticipated, this transition region is very narrow at $\delta_f^+=50$ and wider at $\delta_f^+=300$.
 At $\delta_f^+=50$, the filtered Reynolds stress is comparable to the unfiltered one, while the combination of subfilter-scale, filtered viscous and residual viscous stresses are comparable to unfiltered viscous stress.
-At $\delta_f^+=300$, the subfilter-scale stress increases significantly which causes the filtered Reynolds and viscous stresses to adjust accordingly.
+At $\delta_f^+=300$, the filtered Reynolds and viscous stresses decrease significantly which causes the subfilter-scale stress to adjust accordingly.
 At this larger filter size, the residual viscous stress is more significant than the filtered viscous stress although both have significantly reduced contribution compared to $\delta_f^+=50$.